 Starting with the 2009 vintage, the property began producing a dry, white Bordeaux wine, Demoiselle de Sigalas.
-Only 250 cases are produced from this blend of 80% Semillon and 20% Sauvignon Blanc.
+Only 250 cases are produced from this blend of 80% Semillon and 20% Sauvignon Blanc in an average vintage.

-In 2013, La Semillante made its debut.
-This dry white Bordeaux made from a blend of 97% Semillon and 3% Sauvignon Blanc.
+In 2013, La Semillante de Sigalas made its debut.
+This dry white Bordeaux wine is produced made from a blend of 97% Semillon and 3% Sauvignon Blanc.

 When to Drink Chateau Sigalas Rabaud, Anticipated Maturity, Decanting Time

-With Chateau Sigalas Rabaud, and frankly, all Sauternes, temperature is more important than decanting.
+With Chateau Sigalas Rabaud, and frankly, all Sauternes, the temperature is more important than decanting.

 Serving Chateau Sigalas Rabaud with Wine and Food Pairings